 Many of our contracts in our Photovoltaics division are contracted on a firm fixed-price basis.
-While firm fixedprice contracts allow us to benefit from cost savings, they also expose us to the risk of cost overruns.
+While firm fixed-price contracts allow us to benefit from cost savings, they also expose us to the risk of cost overruns.
 If the initial estimates we used to determine the contract price and the cost to perform the work prove to be incorrect, we could incur losses.
 In addition, some of our contracts have specific provisions relating to cost, schedule, and performance.
 If we fail to meet the terms specified in those contracts, then our cost to perform the work could increase or our price could be reduced, which would adversely affect our financial condition.
 These programs have risk for reach-forward losses if our estimated costs exceed our estimated price.

 Fixed-price development work inherently has more uncertainty than production contracts and, therefore, more variability in estimates of the cost to complete the work.
 Many of these development programs have very complex designs.
 As technical or quality issues arise, we may experience schedule delays and cost impacts, which could increase our estimated cost to perform the work or reduce our estimated price, either of which could adversely affect our financial condition.
 Some fixed-price development contracts include initial production units in their scope of work.
 Successful performance of these contracts depends on our ability to meet production specifications and delivery rates.
-If we are unable to perform and deliver to contract requirements, our contract price could be reduced through the incorporation of liquidated damages, termination of the cost to perform the work and the price we will eventually be paid on fixed-price development programs.
+If we are unable to perform and deliver to contract requirements, our contract price could be reduced through the incorporation of liquidated damages, termination of the contract for default, or other financially significant exposure.
+Management uses its best judgment to estimate the cost to perform the work and the price we will eventually be paid on fixed-price development programs.
 While we believe the cost and price estimates incorporated in the financial statements are appropriate, future events could result in either favorable or unfavorable adjustments to those estimates.